maxammann/blog/content/posts/2020-01-21-armbian-encrypt-root.md

 * `git clone --depth 1 https://github.com/armbian/build`
 * `cd build`

 We will first use a dummy-password for the luks container as you probably do not want to expose your password to the `compile.sh` script.
 Note that it is technically possible that the Armbian script gets a copy of the **unencrypted master key** of your LUKS container.
+You can regenerate this key later though with `cryptsetup reencrypt`.
 This is all about trust like any installation tool you run for encrypting your system.
 So you need to compile using the following flags which can be found in the [Build Options](https://docs.armbian.com/Developer-Guide_Build-Options/) documentation:

 * `./compile.sh CRYPTROOT_ENABLE=yes CRYPTROOT_PASSPHRASE=123456 CRYPTROOT_SSH_UNLOCK=yes CRYPTROOT_SSH_UNLOCK_PORT=2222`